asdqwe02/Project-NDC/README.md

 # PROJECT NDC

-Can play on itch.io or simmer.io
+Can play on itch.io or simmer.io  (if playing with itch.io link check the password in the text file)

 itch.io: https://berryalmond.itch.io/project-ndc